The Budget and the planning of a holiday to Kenya

 Shoulder Season – varies a lot by camp typically January to March, sometimes November & June.
 Occasionally October

 These are a typical price per night for the safari including the cost of getting there, the park fees, game drives and many activities.
 But they exclude the international flights.
-So if you want to come for 10 nights in Shoulder season, staying in premier camps on a private safari basis, you’ll be looking at around $5,500 and $9,000 per person.
+So if you want to come for 10 nights in Shoulder season, staying in premier camps, you’ll be looking at around $7,500 to $10,000 per person.

 Some Observations on Kenya safari prices by season

-• Some camps close in the rainy season, especially at the luxury level…
+• Many camps close in the rainy season, especially at the luxury level…

 • At the moderate level, the difference between the seasons is not that great on a per night basis.
 It is also pretty competitive.
-NONE of our sample safaris are less than $400 per night.
+NONE of our sample safaris are less than $450 per night.
+And this is for a scheduled departure staying at moderate lodges.

-• At the top end, there are some very pricey camps which push up the maximums
+• At the top end, there are some very pricey camps which push up the maximums.
+So don’t be unnecessarily discouraged by this.

 What affects the safari price in Kenya?